 Public paths can be diverted, created or extinguished by Public Path Orders.
 If affected by development, Orders are made under the Town and Country Planning Act 1990.
 Under the Highways Act 1980 paths can be diverted to benefit the landowner, created where needed or extinguished if not needed.

 Unrecorded paths can be added to the map by a Definitive Map Modification Order.
 Anyone can apply for an Order but it must be supported by documentary evidence or evidence of use without interruption for twenty years.

-A list of current applications can be downloaded from this page.
+A list of current applications can be downloaded from the Documents section on this page.